EffinAmazing/segment_attribution/README.md

 ### 40-20-40

 The first session in the attribution lookback window gets 40% of the credit, the conversion session gets 40% of the credit and the remaining 20% credit gets divided across all other sessions.
 If there are 2 sessions, each get 50% credit.

+You can see the screenshots of the explore and default dashboard in the [Looker blocks directory](https://looker.com/platform/blocks/source/multi-touch-attribution-by-segment).